 After this, centrifugation is done to obtain the autologous conditioned serum.
-This process leads to accumulation of of interleukin-1 receptor antagonist and several growth factor-1 , in the liquid blood phase.
+This process leads to the accumulation of interleukin-1 receptor antagonist and several growth factor-1 , in the liquid blood phase.

 Autologous conditioned serum has been tried in lumbar radiculopathy and knee osteoarthritis.
-But there is not sufficient evidence to provide recommendation for the use of autologous conditioned serum.
-Cumbersome process and stringent requirement makes it relatively unattractive option.
+But there is not sufficient evidence to provide recommendations for the use of autologous conditioned serum.
+Cumbersome processes and stringent requirement make it a relatively unattractive option.

 Platelet Rich Plasma

 Platelet-rich plasma is also known as platelet-enriched plasma, platelet-rich concentrate and autogenous platelet gel.

 Platelet-rich plasma is an autologous suspension of platelets prepared from whole blood via double centrifugation techniques.

 The normal platelet count in whole blood in a healthy individual is between 150000-45000 per microliter.
 To be labeled as platelet rich plasma the platelets should be of 4-5 times of the baseline.

 This rich concentrate is rich in several key growth factors like platelet-derived growth factor, transforming growth factor, platelet factor 4, interleukin-1, platelet-derived angiogenesis factor, epidermal growth factor, platelet-derived endothelial growth factor, epithelial cell growth factor insulin-like growth and vascular endothelial growth factor.